ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 {:help: data-hd-content-type='help'}
 {:support: data-reuse='support'}

-# Adding clusters to vCenter Server instances
+# Adding clusters to vCenter Server single-zone instances
 {: #vc_addingclusters}

-You can add your own clusters to VMware vCenter Server® instances to expand the compute and storage capacity.
+You can add clusters to VMware vCenter Server® instances to expand the compute and storage capacity.
 Within a cluster, you can manage VMware ESXi™ servers for better resource allocation and high availability.

 For vCenter Server instances V3.4 and later, you can add or delete a cluster while another cluster is being created or deleted.
 {:note}

-## Before you add clusters
+## Before you add clusters to vCenter Server single-zone instances
 {: #vc_addingclusters-before}

 * Whenever possible, add clusters by using the VMware Solutions console.
 Changes that you make on the VMware vSphere® Web Client are not synchronized with the VMware Solutions console.
 Therefore, add clusters to vCenter Server only for on-premises clusters or clusters that you cannot or do not plan to manage in the VMware Solutions console.